The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Senior hiring

-That $67,000/month consultant implemented Layer 2 after Layer 1 stabilized:
+The $67,000/month consultant (mentioned earlier) implemented Layer 2 after Layer 1 stabilized:

 Month 3: Documented 5 most frequent decision types, built frameworks.

-Month 4: Trained team, assigned decision owners, established escalation rules.
+Month 4: Trained the team, assigned decision owners, established escalation rules.

 Result after Layer 1 + Layer 2: